poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2024-03-30-Challenges-I-Wrote-For-WXM-CTF-2024.markdown

 The idea for the solution is that I wanted to create heap challenge that is different that most of your typical note taking programs.
 If you ever tried solving heap exploitation challenges I'm sure you came across those.
 They tend to be popular because they are easy to make, don't require much creativity and most of the time easy to solve while introducing an idea.
-In essence, the exploit is a basic heap one, however the bug is a little more subtle and the [heap feng shui](https://en.wikipedia.org/wiki/Heap_feng_shui) is harder to control, as with every expression there's a lot of allocations involved, mixing up `malloc`s, `free`s and `calloc`s.
+In essence, the exploit is a basic heap one, however the bug is a little bit more subtle and the [heap feng shui](https://en.wikipedia.org/wiki/Heap_feng_shui) is harder to control, as with every expression there are a lot of allocations involved, mixing up `malloc`s, `free`s and `calloc`s.
 As a footnote: if you didn't know, calling `calloc` isn't the same as calling `malloc` + `memset`.
 By comparing both functions' source code we can see for example that `calloc` avoids anything related to tcache inside of ptmalloc.
 If I had to make an educated guess it's because the glibc authors try to avoid zeroing memory as much as possible.
 In addition to the standard security mitigations like PIE, NX and stack canaries, I also enabled full RELRO.
 Really for not a particular reason, it doesn't make the chall harder, it's just to show that we are getting serious. ;)
-To get to the specifics the program works like a typical process of interpreting a programming language would look like.
+To get to the specifics the code works like a typical process of interpreting a programming language would look like.
 First we [split our string into tokens](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization).
 Then we transform the tokens into an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) with a [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser).
 And at the end we go through all the tree nodes interpreting them in the way.
 In a drawing the process would look like this:
 ![Image](/files/evalstages.png)

-Actually I've learned all of this by reading [Crafting Interpreters](https://craftinginterpreters.com/) in the past, which is a great, great book.
+Actually I've learned all of this by reading [Crafting Interpreters](https://craftinginterpreters.com/) in the past, which is a great, great book btw.
 Overall, this is the source code I ended up with: [CLICK](/files/lisp.c).
 The file is pretty long so I didn't included it as a code snippet.
 Close to the end you can see a `you_should_be_able_to_solve_this(void)` function that calls `/bin/sh`.
 In reality it doesn't make the chall easier in any way, I included it to be a little cheeky.
 This is the Dockerfile: